 MEDICAL CARE WHILE ABROAD

-Review your HTH health insurance information before departure.
+Review your health insurance information before departure.
 You should also find out what medical services and providers are available at your destination.
-Your faculty director, preceptor or program coordinator may provide you with this information, but if they don‟t, do the research yourself.
-HTH Worldwide has information on medical services and providers around the world online.
+Your faculty director, preceptor or program coordinator may provide you with this information, but if they do not, do the research yourself.
+The Office of Global Opportunities website has more information on medical services and providers.
 If you have a more serious illness or accident, you should contact your program director or on-site coordinator/preceptor and involve them in any action that you take.
 They can help you with language issues with the doctors and with contacting others such as your family.
 In serious cases, they will also contact OU or your program provider to keep them apprised of the situation.

 NON-MEDICAL EMERGENCIES WHILE ABROAD